Eysyslopterus: History of research

 Eysyslopterus is only known from one single specimen (and is therefore the holotype, AMNH 32720, housed at the American Museum of Natural History) which preserves the carapace.
 This fossil was collected by the American biologist and zoologist William Patten during his extensive explorations at the Rootsikula Formation in Saaremaa, Estonia (then part of the Soviet Union).
 During a meeting between Patten and the Norwegian paleontologist and geologist Leif Størmer in 1932, Størmer observed Patten's private collection of eurypterids, among which he recognized a carapace of a new unknown species.
 He described it in 1934 as belonging to the genus Hughmilleria patteni, named after Patten, who died months after the meeting.
 Størmer noticed several differences between his new species and other Hughmilleria species, essentially the shape of the prosoma and the form or position of the eyes.
 He also suggested a close relationship between H. patteni and other species, especially the Scottish species H. lanceolata.

 However, in 1961, the American paleontologist Erik Norman Kjellesvig-Waering split Hughmilleria in two subgenera, H. (Hughmilleria) for species with large ovoid marginal eyes and H. (Nanahughmilleria) for small reniform intramarginal (within the margin) eyes.
 Since H. patteni fulfilled this condition, it was referred to H. (Nanahughmilleria).
 It was not until 2008 when during a phylogenetic review of the entire Adelophthalmidae family by the Norwegian Odd Erik Tetlie and German Markus Poschmann paleontologists, N. patteni was recognized as sufficiently different to represent its own genus due to the anterior position of its eyes, much more exaggerated than in the other adelophthalmid genera.
 The first part of the generic name is composed of the word Eysysla, the Viking name for Saaremaa, and the second part by opterus, a suffix commonly used in eurypterids which means "wing" (and therefore, translated as "wing of Eysysla").

+Tetlie and Poschmann assigned Eysyslopterus to the Adelophthalmidae, despite noting strong similarities to the waeringopterid Orcanopterus.
+Later phylogenetic analyses that incorporated more data repeatedly recovered Eysyslopterus inside Waeringopteridae, as a close relative to Orcanopterus.
+Lamsdell (2025) formally reassigned Eysyslopterus to Waeringopteridae.

 Classification

-Eysyslopterus is classified as part of the family Adelophthalmidae, the only clade ("group") within the superfamily Adelophthalmoidea.
+Eysyslopterus is classified as part of the family Waeringopteridae, the only clade ("group") within the superfamily Waeringopteroidea.
 E. patteni was originally described as a species of the genus Hughmilleria, but it was considered different enough to represent a new separate genus in 2008.

-Eysyslopterus is considered to be the most basal adelophthalmid genus due to the position of its eyes.
-These are placed closer to the margin than to the ocelli, in contrast to any other adelophthalmid.
-In fact, the carapace of Eysyslopterus and other basal genera belonging to superfamilies, Orcanopterus and Herefordopterus, were almost identical.
-In the waeringopteroid Orcanopterus, the eyes were separated from the margin by the marginal rim, whereas in Herefordopterus they were completely marginal, a feature present in all pterygotioid genera.
-In addition, the triangular anterior carapace margin present in Eysyslopterus was shared with Hughmilleria, indicating that it might be a plesiomorphic trait (a trait present in a common ancestor).
-These characteristics have led some authors to question whether Eysyslopterus really represents an adelophthalmid or the sister taxon of a group formed by Pterygotioidea and Adelophthalmoidea, but until more fossil material is found this can not be proven.